Jeremy Pena Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.36 team ERA that ranks 19th among all league pitching staffs.
+- The Cardinals have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 77 home runs (one per game), the third-fewest in baseball.
+- Cardinals pitchers combine to allow 79 home runs (one per game), the fourth-fewest in baseball.

+- Wainwright (3-2) gets the starting nod for the Cardinals in his 10th start of the season.
+He's put together a 6.56 ERA in 46 2/3 innings pitched, with 24 strikeouts.

-- The righty last pitched on Wednesday against the Washington Nationals, when he went seven innings, allowing two earned runs while giving up eight hits.
+- His most recent time out came on Saturday against the Chicago Cubs, when the right-hander went three innings, surrendering seven earned runs while allowing 11 hits.

+- The 41-year-old has put up a 6.56 ERA and 4.6 strikeouts per nine innings across nine games this season, while giving up a batting average of .348 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.